fitgit/project6-Feed-Reader-Testing/README.md

 # Project6-Feed Reader.
 ## To run the project,
 1. Click on the index.html.
-All the Tests below under the test suites should be green
+All the Tests below under the test suites should be green.
-## RSS Feeds
+### RSS Feeds
 ### :URL not undefined
 ### :URL not empty
 ### :Name not undefined